Finding Biclique Partitions of Co-Chordal Graphs: Introduction

 \section{Introduction}

-The biclique partition number $(\bp)$ of a graph $G$ is referred to as the least number of complete bipartite (biclique) subgraphs that are required to cover the edges of the graph exactly once.
+The biclique partition number $(\bp)$ of a graph $G$ is referred to as the least number of complete bipartite (biclique) subgraphs that are required to cover the edges of the graph exactly once (however, the vertices can belong to two or more bicliques).
+The set of such biclique subgraphs is called a biclique partition of $G$.
 Graham and Pollak first introduced this concept in network addressing~\cite{graham1971addressing} and graph storage~\cite{graham1972embedding}.
-Their famous Graham-Pollak Theorem proves the biclique partition numbers on complete graphs and it draws much attention from algebraic graph theory~\cite{tverberg1982decomposition, peck1984new, cioabua2013variations, vishwanathan2010counting, leader2017improved}.
+Their famous Graham-Pollak Theorem proves a result about the biclique partition numbers on complete graphs and it draws much attention from algebraic graph theory~\cite{cioabua2013variations, leader2017improved, peck1984new, tverberg1982decomposition, vishwanathan2010counting}.
 However, no purely combinatorial proof is known to the result~\cite{martin2018proofs}.
-Rawshdeh and Al-Ezeh~\cite{rawshdehbiclique} extend Graham-Pollak Theorem to find biclique partition numbers on line graphs and their complements of complete graphs and bicliques.
+Rawshdeh and Al-Ezeh~\cite{rawshdehbiclique} extended Graham-Pollak Theorem to find biclique partition numbers on line graphs and their complements of complete graphs and bicliques.
 The biclique partition also has a strong connection with biclique cover number $(\bc)$, where the edges of a graph are covered by bicliques but not necessarily disjointed.
-Pinto~\cite{pinto2013biclique} shows that $\bp(G) \leq \frac{1}{2}(3^{\bc(G)} - 1)$.
+Pinto~\cite{pinto2013biclique} showed that $\bp(G) \leq \frac{1}{2}(3^{\bc(G)} - 1)$.

 Moreover, finding a biclique partition with the minimum size is NP-complete even on the graphs without 4-cycles~\cite{kratzke1988eigensharp}.
-In our work, we focus on studying the biclique partition number on co-chordal (complement of chordal) and its important subclass, split graphs\footnote{All most all chordal graphs are split graphs.
-It means that as $n$ goes to infinity, the fraction of $n$-vertex split graphs in $n$-vertex chordal graphs go to 1~\cite{bender1985almost}.
+In this work, we focus on studying the biclique partition number on co-chordal (complement of chordal) and its important subclass, split graphs\footnote{Almost all chordal graphs are split graphs.
+It means that as $n$ goes to infinity, the fraction of $n$-vertex split graphs in $n$-vertex chordal graphs goes to 1~\cite{bender1985almost}.
 Since the complement of a split graph is also split, a split graph is also co-chordal.}.